Skip to content

 Additionally, poor maintenance degrades your indoor air quality.
 Dust, mold spores, and contaminants circulate through your home instead of being filtered out, potentially triggering allergies and respiratory issues—especially problematic during Oklahoma’s high pollen seasons.

-Preventing the Number One HVAC Problem
+How Do You Prevent the Number One HVAC Problem?

 The solution is straightforward but requires consistency.
 Change your air filters every 30-90 days depending on your household conditions.
 Schedule professional maintenance twice yearly—once before cooling season and once before heating season.
 During these visits, technicians clean coils, check refrigerant levels, inspect electrical connections, test capacitors, and identify potential problems before they become expensive emergencies.